France women's national football team: 2015 FIFA Women's World Cup

 In the 2015 FIFA Women's World Cup held in Canada, France was listed to Pot 1, and was a favorite to become champions.
 France was named to Group F, alongside England, Mexico and Colombia.
 In the opening match against England, a goal from Eugénie Le Sommer gave France a 1–0 victory.
 However, France was shocked by Colombia in a 2–0 loss, making Colombia only the second Latin American team to win a Women's World Cup match.
 Therefore, France's third and final group stage match against Mexico was a must-win.
 France went on to beat Mexico 5–0 to qualify to the knockout round as top of the group.

 In the knockout round, France eased past South Korea in a 3–0 win in Montreal to remain at the same location awaiting the quarter-final match against Germany.
 In the quarter-final match against Germany, despite dominating the majority of the match, France were unable to capitalize on their chances, which ultimately cost them the game.
 France were finally able to score in the 64th minute through Louisa Nécib, but failed to keep the lead as Célia Šašić scored on an 83rd-minute penalty kick.
 The score was 1–1 after 120 minutes, resulting in the match to be decided in a penalty shootout, where France's 5th penalty taken by Claire Lavogez was denied by Nadine Angerer, in which France were eliminated from the tournament losing 4–5 on penalty kicks.

+Corinne Diacre Era

+Corinne Diacre was appointed manager of France's women's national team in August 2017.
+She has led the France national team to success as champions in the SheBelieves Cup in 2017 and runner-ups in 2018.
+Her time in charge was marked by considerable controversy with a number of veteran players, ultimately leading the France Football Federation to sack Diacre ahead of the 2023 Women's World Cup on 9 March 2023 due to her poor relations with players.
+"It appears that the dysfunctions observed seem, in this context, irreversible," the federation said in a statement.